rajendradanve/connectfour/README.md

 I would like to thank:

 - My mentor Akshat Garg for his encouragement and valuable comments for this project.
-Thanks to his guidence and tips to improve me code.
+Thanks to his guidance and tips to improve my code.

 - Lessons from code institute helped.
-Used regularly to check if I am following correct method of coading.
+Used regularly to check if I am following the correct method of coding.

-- Help from in the Slack community
+- Help from in the Slack community.

 - Tutor support and student care team.

-- My kids because of whom I came up with idea of this project.
+- My kids because of whom I came up with the idea of this project.

-Should you have any queries please reach me on rajendradanve@gmail.com
+Should you have any queries please reach me at rajendradanve@gmail.com.